D.C. Christian

 Method

-Dominant-hand ground · non-dominant-hand intervention · 333-minute window (exact) · multiple irreversible actions · rotational water-induced metallic traces (variable rotation) · gravitationally dropped paint from approximately three feet · display convention that inverts the canvas from its making orientation
+Dominant-hand ground · non-dominant-hand intervention · fixed temporal constraint · multiple irreversible actions · rotational water-induced metallic traces · gravitationally dropped paint from approximately three feet · display convention that inverts the canvas from its making orientation

 Gallery representation